omercha/zelda-recipes-json/README.md

 # Zelda Recipes JSON

-## Important

-Recipe descriptions will be implemented in the near future.

 ## About

 This repository provides a complete, open-source JSON dataset of all 187 recipes from *The Legend of Zelda: Tears of the Kingdom*.
 This dataset was originally created for the Hyrule Cookbook project but is now maintained separately for public use.